esong165/wi21-cse110-lab4/part3/part3.md

 ![Fix](./Break.png)
-- The bug was that we were treating num1 and num2 as strings, so "adding" them was really concatenating them.
+- The bug was that we were using num1 and num2 as strings, so "adding" them was really concatenating them.
    This was evidenced by result being a string.
 - This could be fixed by converting both num1 and num2 into numbers before adding them.
 ![Fix](./Fix.png)